UsingEnglish.com

 Suggested questions

-Ask about any questions above which you couldn’t understand or couldn’t answer.
+Ask about any questions above which you couldn’t understand, couldn’t answer, etc, working together to answer those questions about your experiences each time.

 Subject questions grammar presentation